sadipgiri/k8s-synthetics-private-location/README.md

-3. Create a new Private Location by clicking on 'Add private location" at [app.datadoghq.com/synthetics/settings](app.datadoghq.com/synthetics/settings).
+3. Create a new Private Location by clicking on "Add private location" at [app.datadoghq.com/synthetics/settings](app.datadoghq.com/synthetics/settings).
 Input Name, Description and Tags and click on "Save & Generate"
 4. Create your Private Location JSON config file in your working directory by copy pasting the command displayed in the UI.
 5. Create a Kubernetes ConfigMap with the previously created json file by executing the following :